 While we may know more about trauma than ever before, what is Post-Traumatic Stress Disorder (PTSD) to many communities where the trauma is not “post” but instead perpetual and persistent.
 How does our online connectivity affect our grief?
 And what do we do with our collective grief?

-Born from the author’s lived experience with personal tragedy – her 17 year old son Julian was shot and killed in 2017, three weeks after his birthday, this collection is also an archive of survivorship.
+Born from the author’s lived experience with personal tragedy – her 17 year old son Julian was killed in 2017, three weeks after his birthday, this collection is also an archive of survivorship.
 Survivor’s Guilt wrestles with the curious reality that parenting while Black has never been a neutral existence.
 She dedicates 17 stanzas to Antwon Rose II, a 17 year old Black teenager slain by a East Pittsburgh police officer in 2018.

 There are elegies for the author’s father and childhood friend – one written in haiju, her own poetic form of 13 lines of 13 syllables with the last line invoking closure or finality.
 In the essay “Chasing Waterfalls”, she invites the reader into her healing adventure.